Fatema-23/Calender-with-C/README.md

 # Calender-with-C
-This is a C project.
+This is a Simple C project.
+Some Simple line of Code is Used here.